PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle_plus.md

 The event loop processes a single task during its single turn, commonly referred to as the “event loop tick” or just “tick”.
 The next task is processed during the next turn or tick of the event loop.
 The browser may choose to render UI updates between tasks.

+Whereas “tasks” are executed in the order they are enqueued in the task queue, only one task is executed per one turn or tick of the event loop.

+Another important thing to note about microtasks is that while only one task is processed per tick of the event loop, microtasks are processed until the microtask queue is empty.
+If a task schedules another task, it won’t be processed until the next turn or tick of the event loop, but in the case of microtasks, if any microtask is queued by a microtask, the queued microtask will also be processed.
+This means that the event loop can get stuck in an infinite loop if each microtask keeps queuing another microtask.

 #### Promises

 Promises can be in one of the following three states in their lifecycle: